Trademark Logo And Name

 Strategies for Promoting Your Trademark Logo and Name

-3. Leverage Traditional Advertising: Traditional advertising methods such as print ads, radio spots, and television commercials can also be effective for promoting your trademark logo and name.
-These methods allow you to reach a wide audience and can be tailored to target specific demographics.
+3. Traditional Advertising: Don’t forget print ads, radio spots, and TV commercials.
+They reach a wide audience and can target specific demographics.

 Leave a Comment